 How to evaluate an organizational network analysis chart

 Creating a diagram is one thing, but the interpretation of an ONA chart is the key to deploying a relational analysis effectively.
-For example, if there are too many people getting all their information from an individual, it may be that that person isn’t collaborating well with others and seeking to be the center of attention.
+For example, if there are too many people getting all their information from an individual, it may be that that person isn’t collaborating well with others and seeks to be the center of attention.
 Meanwhile, a member on the periphery could be an under-utilized resource who needs to be integrated more effectively into the team.

 What are the other practical uses of organizational network analysis?